 of Yaut.
 They arrived at the site on February 26th, 2000, and, within

 four days, according to communication with CILHI, had started to recover

-Piotrowski, who I believe was a native of Madison.)
+Piotrowski, who I believe was a native of Michigan.)

 Both crew members were officially declared dead